JoinCODED/WS-Flutter-M9-CRUD-With-API/04_updating_data/01_update_page.md

-Like we did with the `add_page.dart`, create a page for updating a book, as well as a form for that:
+1. Create a new page responsible for updating books and name it `update_page.dart`.
+Create a form for the updated data too:

-`update_page.dart`:

 ```dart
 class UpdatePage extends StatelessWidget {